AaronAugustine/Stat_Inf_Project/project_part_1.md

 July 22, 2015

 #Report Overivew
 The purpose of this will illustrate through a simulation exercise the properties of the distribution of the mean of 40 exponentials.
 It will include details on (a) Sample Mean versus Theoretical Mean, (b) Sample Variance versus Theoretical Variance and (c) Show that the distribution is approximately normal.
-To make it easier to understand the results I've combined the report and figures together.

 #Execute the simulation
 First we will execute the simulation.

-Then execute the simulations using the parameters below.

 ```r
 set.seed(9867)